 I learned (am still learning every day) that I am not broken.
 I do not need to be fixed.
 I learned that while changing my thinking provides the foundation for changing my life, it’s opening up to the full range of feelings that rockets me into completely new dimensions of living.
 I learned that I don’t have to have my shit together.
 I learned that loving my shadow—those parts that I hated in myself—is the real key to self-love.
 I learned that there’s something to all that inner child business after all.
 I learned that being real and willing trumps looking good and knowing it all.
 I learned that I will probably always resist this knowledge and be re-learning it.
 And that’s totally ok.

 I still struggle.
 And I’m happier than I’ve ever been.
 It’s more accurate to say I’m more peaceful than I’ve ever been.
 Happiness is just a part of the ocean of emotions (Hey!
 It rhymes!) and it ebbs and flows like all others.
 Peace is bedrock.

 I’d like to share everything I’m learning with you.
 Because I believe with all my being, that’s what I’m supposed to do.

 What do I do?

-Some people have described my coaching style as tough and tender.
-I don’t know about the tough part, but I do believe that helping you uncover your truth without sugarcoating is the best possible thing I can do as your coach.
+Some people have described my coaching style as insightful and tender.
+I think the longer I’m at this, the tenderer I get.
+Helping you uncover your truth is the best possible thing I can do as your coach.
 It is a tender thing, this uncovering of the truth, and so compassion, humor, and respect are integral to the process.
 I believe there’s nothing wrong with you.
 The work I do is about helping you find your deep rightness, not battling your wrongness.

 In my spare time, I love to visit beautiful places.
-I get outside whenever I can, spend time laughing with friends and family, and am trying to life-coach my dog Scruffy into barking less.
-The problem is, she doesn’t think there’s anything wrong with her.
-Damn, she’s right again.
+I get outside whenever I can, spend time laughing with friends and family, and am trying to life-coach my rescue dog KikiDee into being a little less codependent.